-Tuck and Yang emphasise that decolonisation is not “a swappable term for other things we want to do to improve our societies and schools” (Tuck & Yang 2012: 3).
+Tuck and Yang emphasise that decolonisation is not “a swappable term for other things we want to do to improve our societies and schools” (2012: 3).
 In the light of their analysis, it may be more useful to use the term “coloniality” in the context of teaching in the arts and humanities, rather than colonialism or post-colonialism, which denote political or economic relations in which one nation’s sovereignty rests on another’s.
-Coloniality is more than the aftermath of colonialism.
-Nelson Maldonado-Torres (2010) explains coloniality in a way that highlights longstanding inequalities of power arising from colonialism manifest in culture, labour, intersubjective relations and knowledge production.
-It is “maintained alive in books, in the criteria for academic performance, in cultural patterns, in common sense, in the self-image of peoples, in aspirations of self, and … many other aspects of our modern experience” (Maldonado-Torres 2010: 97).
+Coloniality refers to more than the aftermath of colonialism.
+As Nelson Maldonado-Torres (2010) explains, coloniality highlights longstanding inequalities of power arising from colonialism that continue to manifest in culture, labour, intersubjective relations and knowledge production.
+Coloniality refers to the way in which such inequalities are “maintained alive in books, in the criteria for academic performance, in cultural patterns, in common sense, in the self-image of peoples, in aspirations of self, and … many other aspects of our modern experience” (Maldonado-Torres 2010: 97).